 Through no fault of our own, we struggle with diseases that merit just as much attention, empathy, and support as cancer, AIDS, diabetes, or any other serious ailment.
 This means that if we want to change the mental health care system, we need to go public and demand more.
 Then what?
 We know from decades of experience that reversing 150 years of neglect will not come swiftly or easily.
 If there is a permanent solution to America’s mental health crisis, it is found not in a flurry of legislation or finger-pointing.
 The puzzle of cancer is not being unraveled by a single act of legislation.
 Infectious diseases have not been eradicated by a single antibiotic or public-health intervention.

 Change can’t be accomplished by the election of a single mayor, governor, or president.
 Making change depends not on elected officials, doctors, or hospitals but on us stepping out of shame and fear and marching as a united community of advocates who continually demand something more.
-We are not sociologists or policy wonks, but here are the changes we want to see:
+Here are the changes we want to see:

 Access for individuals with serious mental illness (SMI) to decent housing, vocational opportunities, and opportunities for socialization and growth.